History of Wales: Late middle ages: 1283–1542

 There were a number of rebellions including ones led by Madog ap Llywelyn – who styled himself Prince of Wales in the Penmachno Document – in 1294–1295 and by Llywelyn Bren, Lord of Senghenydd, in 1316–1318.
 In the 1370s the last representative in the male line of the ruling house of Gwynedd, Owain Lawgoch, twice planned an invasion of Wales with French support.
 The English government responded to the threat by sending an agent to assassinate Owain in Poitou in 1378.

 The last uprising was led by Owain Glyndŵr, against Henry IV of England.
 In 1400, Owain Glyndŵr, then a Welsh nobleman, revolted.
 Owain inflicted a number of defeats on the English forces and for a few years controlled most of Wales.
 In 1404, Owain was crowned prince of Wales in the presence of emissaries from France, Spain (Castille) and Scotland.Glyndŵr went on to hold parliamentary assemblies at several Welsh towns, including a Welsh parliament (senedd) at Machynlleth.
 Some of Glyndŵr's achievements included holding the first Welsh Parliament at Machynlleth and plans for two universities.
 The rebellion was eventually defeated by 1412.
 Having failed Glyndŵr went into hiding and nothing was known of him after 1413.
 Glyndŵr's rebellion caused a great upsurge in Welsh identity and he was widely supported by Welsh people throughout the country.

 As a response to Glyndŵr's rebellion, the English parliament passed the Penal Laws against the Welsh in 1402.
 These prohibited the Welsh from carrying arms, from holding office and from dwelling in fortified towns.
 These prohibitions also applied to Englishmen who married Welsh women.
 These laws remained in force after the rebellion, although in practice they were gradually relaxed.
-The laws made the Welsh second-class citizens.
+The laws made the Welsh second-class citizens, and gave Welsh people no legal recourse against any action by English people.
 With hopes of independence ended, there were no further wars or rebellions against English colonial rule and the laws remained on the statute books until 1624.

 In the Wars of the Roses, which began in 1455, both sides made considerable use of Welsh troops.
 The main figures in Wales were the two Earls of Pembroke, the Yorkist William Herbert and the Lancastrian Jasper Tudor.
 A Council of Wales and the Marches was created to rule Wales, by the Lancastrian Henry VI for his son Edward of Westminster in 1457.
 The Council was created again in 1471 by Edward IV for his son Edward V.